Self-Publishing Is Booming—Here Are 30 Authors Who Made It Work Their Way

 Mark Dawson

 Mark Dawson has become one of the most recognizable names in modern self-publishing.
 Best known for his John Milton and Beatrix Rose thriller series, Dawson has sold millions of copies worldwide—entirely outside the traditional publishing system.
 Beyond his own success, he has become a leading advocate for indie authors, openly sharing the marketing and business strategies that helped him thrive.
-Through his Self Publishing Formula courses and podcast, Dawson has built a global community of writers, proving that success in self-publishing is not only possible but scalable when approached with both creativity and entrepreneurial savvy.
+Through his Self-Publishing Formula courses and podcast, Dawson has built a global community of writers, proving that success in self-publishing is not only possible but also scalable when approached with both creativity and entrepreneurial savvy.
 His career illustrates how indie authors can turn passion projects into sustainable publishing empires.

 Neil Gaiman

 Neil Gaiman, the English author behind American Gods, Coraline, and the groundbreaking Sandman series, is celebrated worldwide for blending mythology, fantasy, and modern themes into unforgettable narratives.
 While firmly established in traditional publishing, Gaiman has long been an outspoken supporter of author autonomy and the digital revolution.
-He has embraced experimental publishing models, from releasing free digital copies of his work to engaging readers directly through online platforms, years before it became mainstream.
+He has adopted experimental publishing models, from releasing free digital copies of his work to engaging readers directly through online platforms, years before this approach became mainstream.
 His willingness to bypass conventional gatekeepers to reach audiences directly embodies the spirit of self-publishing—innovation, independence, and a reader-first approach.
 Gaiman’s career proves that even literary icons can champion the same values that fuel the self-publishing movement: creative control, experimentation, and a deep trust in the power of story to find its readers.

 Olivie Blake